MiraZzle/pirate-invaders/README.md

 Pirate Invaders is a game based on the game Space Invaders.
 The player controls a horizontally moving character.
 Players Goal is to achieve the highest score by eliminating enemy entities.

+## How to play
+1. Clone the repository
+2. Run the file ./source_code/main.py

 ## Entities

 - Player